Plant Growth and Light: What You Need to Know about Color, Intensity, and Duration

 Remember, light is one of the key components that are important to plant health, and understanding its impacts is useful to improve plant yield and health.

-Role of Light Color on Plant Growth
+Effect of Light Color on Plant’s Growth

 The color of light significantly impacts plant growth and appearance.
 Let’s explore how different light colors affect plants: